 Measure RR – OPPOSE Dubbed the “School Upgrades and Safety Measure”, this is a $7 billion LAUSD Construction Bond.
 This bond measure will last until 2055.
 It will be amongst the largest school district bond measures in US history.

-Measure J – OPPOSE Misleadingly called “The Community Investment and Alternatives to Incarceration Minimum County Budget Allocation.”
-This amendment will significantly defund law enforcement services.
-Namely, it defunds the county sheriff’s department by 10%.
+Measure J – OPPOSE This defunds the county sheriff’s department by 10%.
 This is on top of recent “decarceration” efforts – meaning our neighborhoods will be even less safe as a result.
+It is misleadingly called “The Community Investment and Alternatives to Incarceration Minimum County Budget Allocation” to avoid what it really does.

 Local Ballot Measures – Culver City